pascalkuthe/OpenVAF/README.md

 # Acknowledgement

-[rustc](https://github.com/rust-lang/rust/) has heavily inspired the design of this compiler.
-Some code has even been copied straight from rustc (marked appropriately in sourcecode comments) to avoid needless rewrites.
+The architectur [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) and [rustc](https://github.com/rust-lang/rust/) have heavily inspired the design of this compiler.

+# Copyright

+This work is free software and licensed under the GPL-3.0 license.
+It contains code that is derived from [rustc](https://github.com/rust-lang/rust/) and [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer).
+These projects are both licensed und the MIT license.
+As required a copy of the license and disclaimer can be found in `copyright/LICENSE_MIT`